 It is now tested and proven that visuals drive conversions and increase engagement.

 Visual marketing involves a variety of ways.
 Visuals can include your brand identity design, social media curation, native video advertising, web banner ads, and much more.
 Women-led brands should take full advantage visual marketing.
+You can incorporate brand assets and visuals in your website to drive awareness too.
+For example, a jewelry brand website could feature carefully curated visuals to make a strong impact on visitors from the first look.

 Visual marketing can be used in a variety of ways, from creating social media posts to designing website banners and ads.
 Women-owned businesses should benefit from this powerful tool to showcase their unique products or services and stand out from the competition.
 With the help of visuals, they can create a memorable brand identity that will attract potential customers and build loyalty among existing ones.